-Where a candidate may believe there was a breach of the Code of Practice by the Public Appointments Service or the Irish Prison Service that may have compromised the integrity of the decision reached in the selection or appointment process, they can have it investigated under Section 8 of the Code.
-The complaints process enables candidates (or potential candidates) to make a complaint to the Chief Executive Officer of Public Appointments Service or the Director General in the Irish Prison Service (whichever is appropriate) in the first instance, and to the Commission subsequently on appeal if they remain dissatisfied.
+Where a candidate may believe there was a breach of the Code of Practice by publicjobs or the Irish Prison Service that may have compromised the integrity of the decision reached in the selection or appointment process, they can have it investigated under Section 8 of the Code.
+The complaints process enables candidates (or potential candidates) to make a complaint to the Chief Executive Officer of publicjobs or the Director General in the Irish Prison Service (whichever is appropriate) in the first instance, and to the Commission subsequently on appeal if they remain dissatisfied.

 The complainant must outline the facts that they believe show that the process followed was wrong.
 The complainant must also identify the aspect of the Code they believe has been infringed and enclose any relevant documentation that may support the allegation.
-A complaint may be dismissed if they cannot support their allegations by setting out how the Public Appointments Service has fallen short of the principles of this Code.
+A complaint may be dismissed if they cannot support their allegations by setting out how the publicjobs has fallen short of the principles of this Code.